User Experience Final Project - SI 487

 - Share a plan for user recruitment for user research methods in the proposal

-- Students will not provide a completed website
+- Students will not implement the deliverables

 - Projects for this course span the entire academic year